Guidance & advice for competing in a contest

 Entering a contest

 If you are considering entering a contest, there are a number of things you need to do before you can compete.
-You will need appropriate training, the right pilot licencing and access to an aerobatic airplane.
+You will need appropriate training, the right pilot licensing and access to an aerobatic airplane.
 If this is your first time entering a contest, it's best to talk to us and we will brief you on what is needed.
 Use the Contact form to give us your details.

 Documents